vinetiworks/yvn-internship-2018/README.md

 2. What is your favorite programming language and why?
 3. What is a linked list?
 **[1 point]**
-4. If you were a SQA engineer in [Amazon](https://www.amazon.com/) what would you test first (assuming authentication functionality is already covered)?
+4. If you were a SQA engineer in [Amazon](https://www.amazon.com/) what's the main functionality you would like to test.
 **[1 point]**
 5. You have a list of numbers from one to one million and there is __a__ missing number.
 How would you find the missing number?
 **[1 point]**